 - Turn the vaporizer back into the correct position.
 This makes the oxalic acid powder fall into the vaporizer.
 If the vaporizer is already hot, the sublimation will begin at once and white smoke will be released from the vaporizer.

-- Insert the vaporizer into the entrance of the beehive to allow the smoke of sublimated oxalic acid to enter the hive.
+- Insert the vaporizer into the gullet of the beehive to allow the smoke of sublimated oxalic acid to enter the hive.
 The sublimation process is completed in about 30 – 45 seconds.

 Turn the vaporizer upside down and attach the cap with oxalic acid.

 At this point, the oxalic acid is still in the cool cap, so it is not sublimating yet.